bensonruan/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Twitter Sentiment Analysis with npm Sentiment module
+Twitter Sentiment Analysis with Tensorflow.js

 Connect to Twitter API,  gather tweets by hashtag, compute the sentiment of each tweet, and build a real-time dashboard to show the result.